 Priority will be given to:

-3. Projects that are directly linked to improving shark and ray conservation policy; and
+- Projects that are directly linked to efforts to improve shark and ray conservation policy; and